rv4474/Projects/README.md

 # Dev practice
- This repo consists of basic codes related to dev.
+ This repo consists of some of my dev projects.